Mike Hookem: UKIP politics

+Member of the European Parliament (2014 - 2019)

 Hookem was elected in 2014 to the European Parliament.
 He had served as UKIP's regional chairman for Yorkshire and North Lincolnshire until that election.
 He was replaced as chairman by Judith Morris from July 2014.

 On 6 October 2016, Hookem was involved in a fight with fellow UKIP MEP Steven Woolfe during a UKIP meeting at the European Parliament in Strasbourg.
 Hookem said he had not punched Woolfe, but did admit to a "scuffle" with him and that he acted in self-defence.
 The altercation was an outgrowth of a party meeting to discuss news reports that Woolfe was in talks about defecting to the Conservative Party.
 Hookem said Woolfe "took exception" to his comment about Woolfe turning his leadership application paperwork late.
 Hookem was asked if he would accept a suspension and Hookem said: "If they suspend me, yes.
 By our rules if they suspend me they have to suspend Steven Woolfe".

-Hookem stood as UKIP's candidate for Great Grimsby in the 2017 general election, finishing third with 1,647 votes (4.6%), thus losing his deposit.
+Hookem stood as UKIP's candidate for Great Grimsby in the 2017 general election, finishing third with 1,647 votes (4.6%), losing his deposit.

 Following the election of Henry Bolton as leader of UKIP, Hookem was appointed assistant deputy leader as well as UKIP spokesman on fisheries and on veterans affairs.
 He stood down as the party's assistant deputy leader on 22 January 2018 after Bolton refused to resign as leader following a vote of no confidence in him from UKIP's National Executive Committee the previous day.

-From February 2018 to May 2019, Hookem served as UKIP's Deputy Leader; Hookem resigned in May 2019 to challenge Gerard Batten's leadership of the party.
-He sat as a non-attached (Non-Inscrit) Member of the European Parliament following the party's split from the EFDD Group led by UKIP's former leader, Nigel Farage, while Batten and Stuart Agnew joined the Europe of Nations and Freedom group.
+Following the party's split from the EFDD Group led by UKIP's former leader, Nigel Farage, while UKIP leader Gerard Batten and Stuart Agnew joined the Europe of Nations and Freedom group.

+On 24 May 2019, a day after voting concluded for the 2019 European elections, Hookem announced his resignation as deputy leader of UKIP.
+In a statement, he said: "I believe Ukip always has been and always should be a libertarian party that encourages and promotes common-sense policies with a broad electoral appeal.
+However, under Mr Batten's leadership, and despite my appeals, Ukip has been derailed from this objective.

+Mr Batten's policy direction and associations have given the mainstream media the ammunition to label our party 'extreme' and 'far-right', accusations I do not believe to be true."
+Hookem stated his intention to run in the then upcoming leadership election, after Batten announced his own resignation as party leader earlier that month.
+When the European election results were declared, it was revealed that UKIP had suffered a dramatic collapse in electoral support, largely due to the emergence of Farage's new Brexit Party who won the most seats.
+As a result, neither Hookem nor any of the other UKIP candidates were returned as MEPs.
+Richard Braine was announced as UKIP's new leader on 10 August 2019, after winning the leadership contest, with Hookem having come a distant fourth with 13% of all votes cast.